Questions About Child Custody?

-While a working parent might have been a reason to award primary custody years ago, this is no longer the case.
+If you were a working parent years ago, your chances of hearing joint custody were slim.
+Today, this is no longer the case.

 In fact, the Nevada Court of Appeals recently held that “[A] parent may not be deprived of custody based upon his or her work schedule if adequate arrangements are made for the child’s care in the parent’s absence.”
 (Giddens v.
 Giddens in 2018)

 What does this mean for you?

 If you work, hire a babysitter.
 Or make other arrangements for your child during working hours.
 Do this, and you should have joint physical custody without a problem.